awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-centos-8.md

    sudo systemctl start amazon-ssm-agent
    ```

-## Create custom agent installation commands for Rocky Linux in your Region<a name="custom-url-rocky"></a>
+## Create custom agent installation commands for CentOS 8 in your Region<a name="custom-url-centos-8"></a>

 When you install SSM Agent on multiple instances using a script or template, we recommended using installation files that are stored in the AWS Region you're working in\.

 For the following commands, we provide examples that use a publicly accessible Amazon S3 bucket in the US East \(Ohio\) Region \(`us-east-2`\)\.

 **Tip**
-You can also replace a global URL in the procedure [](#quick-install-rocky) earlier in this topic with a custom Regional URL you construct\.
+You can also replace a global URL in the procedure [Quick installation commands for SSM Agent on CentOS 8](#quick-install-centos-8) earlier in this topic with a custom Regional URL you construct\.

 *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.